spiralofhope/TidyBar/README.markdown

 - Create a hidden frame underneath the sidebar, and reference that for the mousein/mouseout, and not the buttons.
   -  Can I steal code from the corner frame?
   -  I hate having my mouse between buttons and not showing them.
+- Test with various bars enabled/disabled.
+- The only internal functionality should be xp bar hiding.
+The reputation bar hiding should be up to the user using the regular reputation list.